The Spray, the Edge, and the Silence After: A Victoria Falls Story

 The Walk

 The trick is waiting.
 The spray comes in waves — thick cloud, then a brief clearing, then cloud again.
-During the clearings, the gorge opens up: black basalt walls, the Zambezi churning at the bottom, and the sheer vertical face of the Falls with individual streams of water you can follow from top to bottom.
+During the clearings, the gorge opens up: black basalt walls, the Zambezi churning at the bottom, and the sheer vertical face of the Falls with individual streams of water you can trace from top to bottom.

 Devil's Pool

-"Follow my line exactly," he said.
+"Follow my line exactly," he says.
 "Don't deviate."

 The edge.

 $150 for the experience.
-I'd have paid double.
+It's worth double.

 The Microlight